claire-wang-gh/ameba-iot-docs/ameba/en/at_command/src/common_at_command.rst

 Parameter
 ~~~~~~~~~~~~~~~~~~
-<mode>: The mode of read CPU load.
+:<mode>: The mode of read CPU load.

    - 0: Create task of CPU load statistic.